 Question 15 Explanation:

-U.S. Marshalls exist to keep order in federal courts and ensure their operations are allowed to proceed smoothly.
+U.S. Marshals exist to keep order in federal courts and ensure their operations proceed smoothly.
 Their powers include collecting fines, making arrests, issuing subpoenas, transporting prisoners, and keeping court participants safe.

 How does one become a U.S. Attorney?